-There are a number of statutory and voluntary consumer bodies in Ireland.
+There are a number of statutory and voluntary consumer bodies.
 These bodies are there to inform you of your rights as a consumer and to help you enforce these rights.
 The following information describes the main organisations that can advise you of your rights as a consumer.
-Information is included on bodies that provide consumer services to purchasers of goods and services in Ireland and in other EU Member States.
+Information is included on bodies that provide consumer services to purchasers of goods and services in Ireland and in other EU member states.
 There are also a number of other regulatory and representative bodies for specific businesses that have a role in protecting the consumer.
 These are described in the relevant areas throughout the consumer portal.

 As every consumer case is different, it is useful to consult the appropriate organisation that may advise you on your rights and entitlements.

 If you have a consumer complaint you should always begin by contacting the supplier of the goods or the provider of the service first.
 Often, issues can be easily remedied by speaking to the retailer or the proprietor.
 If they cannot or will not help even after you have put your complaint in writing, you can contact the relevant body for information.
 Depending on the value of the goods or service, you may eventually need to consider going to Courts (Small Claims Court) or to arbitration or mediation to seek a remedy.

 In advance of taking any action you should ensure that you have the correct information.
 Any of the bodies listed in this section will advise you on your rights and what steps to take to claim redress.

 Different consumer bodies have different responsibilities when it comes to consumer rights.
 The Competition and Consumer Protection Commission (CCPC) which replaced the National Consumer Agency, for example, deals with consumer complaints and policy at a national level.
 The European Consumer Centre (ECC) Ireland deals with consumer complaints in a cross border context.
 The Competition and Consumer Protection Commission has responsibility to provide consumer information on financial services.The Central Bank of Ireland is responsible for the regulation of all financial services firms.